kidscansaveanimals/Club15-Lab001-ComputerVision/README.md

     ![Deploy ARM App Service](images/WebApp-06.png)

+1. You should be able to access your WebApp

+    > [!CAUTION]
-1. The first time it may take 30 seconds or so but you should see :
+    > The first time it may take a few minutes to set up.

     ![Deploy ARM WebApp](images/WebApp-07.png)